-The DBF agreed a Financial Plan for 2017-2020 in May 2018 which was adopted by Diocesan Synod in June 2018.
+In June 2019, Diocesan Synod was presented with an updated Financial Plan in the light of the performance in 2018 and the likely outturn for 2019.
+It shows where there have been significant variances on the plan and the impact of these by 2020.
 The Financial Plan brings together the six strategic initiatives of the 2016-20 Financial Plan with four operational plans related to main activities, explaining their interdependence, identifying specific work and long term implications.

-The DBF continued to work towards realising surplus land and property assets in order to purchase housing for additional clergy, purchase the Pattern Store and fund the refurbishment of St Nicholas, Bristol.
+The DBF continued to work towards realising surplus land and property assets in order to purchase housing for additional clergy, refurbishment the two resourcing churches and generate additional investment income to support parish ministry.
 Further details are given under Significant Property Transactions below.